3kleo/NBA-Shooting-Data/README.md

 ----------------------------------------------------------------------

 This analysis was developed using Python.
-With it, i tried to look at players shooting efficiency overall, when defended by different players and in different zones of the court.
+During this analysis, we explored the players' overall shooting efficiency, when defended by different players and in different zones of the court.

 I also flipped the logic and looked at the defensive impact of the players in our dataset.